tomitan100/org.openhab.binding.bom/README.md

 __Local timestamp properties:__
 The timestamp's font face, font size, font weight, font decoration, font style, font colour and position configuration.

+__TIFF image index:__
+High-definition images, like from Himawari-8 satellite, are stored in a single TIFF image file.
+There are five images in the file and each image is of varying resolution; zero being the highest resolution (6111x4167), four being lowest resolution (510x350).
+The default image index is 3.
+The use of image index 0 or 1 is not recommended unless your system can handle it.

 __Image post-processing:__
 Post processing applied to the final image.
 See below for details.